vanilla/docs/content/help/cloud/leaving.md

 Second, not all cloud-based addons are open source.
 There are open source alternatives for some, but you may need to convert the data yourself.
 One example of this is Badges.

 Thirdly, you may need to do some manual work to make existing file uploads appear correctly.
-See the previous section for more info.
+You'll want to unzip what we send you into your `/uploads` folder if you're moving to open source.
+You may need to find and delete any instance of `cf:` or `~cf/` in file paths stored in the database (try `GDN_User.Photo` and `GDN_Media.Path`).
+These prefixes trigger a CDN lookup in our cloud environment.
+The open source default is the `/uploads` folder (which you should not need to prepend).

 ## Support